 Submission and Deadline

-Entries must be received by May 1, 2020.
+Entries are due February 1 each year.
 Entries received after the deadline will not be considered.
-Entries must provide a cover letter providing the author’s name, title of the essay, school affiliation, email address, phone number, and permanent mailing address.
-Entries must be submitted in the following format: email an electronic version (in Microsoft Word) to email@example.com.
+Entries must provide a cover page providing the author’s name, the title of the essay, school affiliation, email address, phone number, and permanent mailing address.
+Entries must be submitted via email as a Microsoft Word document to firstname.lastname@example.org.

 The author of the winning essay will receive a cash prize of $500.
-NAWL will also publish the winning essay in the Women Lawyers Journal.
-The most recent winning paper was “Go All Over the Earth and Behold: What Right to Drive Means for Women’s Freedom of Movement and Saudi Arabia’s Guardianship System” written by Phoebe Dantoin, Boston University School of Law.
-Please view the paper at http://www.nawl.org/p/cm/ld/fid=83.
+NAWL will also publish the winning essay in the 2023 Fall/Winter issue of the Women Lawyers Journal.
+Read the most recent winning paper, “Meritorious Diversity An Analysis of the Relationship Between Diversity in State Judiciaries and Judicial Selection Methods” written by Madelyn Cox-Guerra of the University of Minnesota School of Law here.

 Outstanding Law Student Award

-The National Association of Women Lawyers ("NAWL") is now accepting nominations for the 2020 "NAWL Outstanding Law Student" Award from all ABA-accredited law schools.
+The National Association of Women Lawyers ("NAWL") accepts nominations each spring for the Outstanding Law Student Award from all ABA-accredited law schools.

 Each year, we ask the faculty to identify a third-year law student who meets the below selection criteria.
 Upon approval by NAWL, the nominated student will be given a certificate of recognition and acknowledged in an issue of the Women Lawyers Journal.

-We invite you to select one student nominee from your current graduating class who best exemplifies the following characteristics:
+We invite you to select one student nominee, of any gender identity, from your current graduating class who best exemplifies the following characteristics:

-Your nomination should include a brief letter outlining why the student merits selection and a copy of the student's resume, including the nominee's permanent mailing address.
+Your nomination should include a brief letter outlining why the student merits selection and a copy of the student's resume.
 Nominations missing one or more of these components may not be considered.

-The Awardee will be recognized in the Women Lawyers Journal and will receive complimentary registration to our Conferences for their graduating year.
+The award recipients will be recognized in the Women Lawyers Journal and will receive complimentary registration to NAWL's Annual Meeting in July.

-Nominations must be received no later than May 1, 2020.
+Nominations are due the first Friday in May.
 Nominations received after that date will not be entitled to the benefits associated with this award.
 Only one student per law school may be nominated.
 Multiple submissions will result in NAWL's arbitrary selection of one.

-Please send your 2020 Outstanding Law Student selection by email to Isabell Retamoza, firstname.lastname@example.org
+Please send your Outstanding Law Student nomination to Devon Payne at email@example.com.